paulbrenan/hr-recruitment-appointment/README.md

 Building the Recruitment & Appointment module of an HRMS, as a new, separate Laravel 12 project called hr-recruitment,

 Stack: Blade + Bootstrap 5 (via CDN, no npm), MySQL via XAMPP, database name hr_system.

+Tasks accomplished:

+Finished wiring the Appointment & Onboarding page to the real database.
+Replaced the original auto-generate flow with a manual "New Appointment" form (HR selects an applicant with an accepted offer and fills in position, item number, status, and dates).
+Added an edit modal, delete function, and two printable views (individual Appointment Paper and a Newly-Hired Summary list) using the browser's built-in print-to-PDF feature.
+Connected the two remaining placeholder values on the Dashboard ("Pending Offers" and "Interviews This Week") to real data now that the Offers and Scheduling modules are complete.
+The Dashboard no longer uses any sample/placeholder data.
+Improved the sidebar navigation: added a collapse/expand toggle so it can shrink to icons-only, giving more screen space to page content.
+Collapsed state shows tooltips on hover and is remembered across page visits.
+Fixed alignment so the toggle button lines up with the navigation icons.
+Set up version control for the project and pushed the full codebase to a GitHub repository for backup and tracking.

+Status: 7 of 8 recruitment pages are now fully connected to the database (Job Postings, Applications, Dashboard, Scheduling, Assessment & Ranking, Offer Management, Appointment & Onboarding).
+Only the Talent Pool page still uses sample data.

+Next steps: Wire the Talent Pool page to real data; explore file upload functionality for resumes and documents.

 Recruitment & Appointment